How does my student get referred to the counselor?

 What are the parameters around confidentiality?

 Confidentiality is an important aspect of counseling; this is how the counselor builds trust with the student.
 What the child says during counseling is to remain between the counselor and the child unless: 1.
 The child is in imminent danger.
 2. The child is threatening to harm him/herself or someone else.
 3. The child reports an incident of abuse and/or neglect.
 4. The child gives permission to disclose.
-When a breach in confidentiality is necessary, I would make a report to the appropriate agencies, support staff and/or parents depending on the situation.
+When a breach of confidentiality is necessary, I would make a report to the appropriate agencies, support staff and/or parents depending on the situation.
 Note: School counselors and other school staff members are mandated reporters.
 Mandated reporters are required by law to report to CPS any time a student is suspected of being in danger.

 How can I get ahold of the counselor?